-The Commission's Financial and Accounting Procedures stipulate that "In order to get an early start on the budget and allow for careful consideration of the budget options, the Executive Officer will present a preliminary budget to the Commission in March of each year in order to obtain advance direction from the Commission."
+The Commission's Financial and Accounting Procedures stipulate that "In order to get an early start on the budget and allow for careful consideration of the budget options, the Executive Officer will present a proposed budget to the Commission in March of each year in order to obtain advance direction from the Commission."
 The Commission's budget is based on a July 1st to June 30th fiscal year.

 The Cortese-Knox-Hertzberg Local Government Reorganization Act of 2000 ("CKH") authorizes the operational costs of LAFCo to be shared one-half by the County and one-half by cities where only the County and cities are represented on the Commission.
-In the event that special districts choose to be represented on the Commission, LAFCo funding would then be shared one-third by the County, cities, and the special districts or by an alternative method approved pursuant to GC sec.
+If special districts choose to be represented on the Commission, LAFCo funding would then be shared one-third by the County, cities, and the special districts or by an alternative method approved pursuant to GC sec.
 56381(b)(4).

-LAFCo's operational expenses are augmented by fees established by the Commission in accordance with section 56383 of the GC for services rendered to process applications for annexations, reorganizations, and detachments, as well as other LAFCo actions.
+LAFCo's operational expenses are augmented by application fees established by the Commission in accordance with GC sec.
+56383 for services rendered to process applications for annexations, reorganizations, and detachments, as well as other LAFCo actions.

-Preliminary Summary of FY 20-21 Budget to Close
+Final Summary of FY 20-21 Budget to Close